 Leaving our home one morning to reap the benefits of our gleaned wisdom and continuing life purpose, we fall hard, slipping on a patch of black ice that developed overnight.
 A bone in the arm that instinctively reached out to stop the fall, sticks out where it shouldn’t.
 Tendons in the leg that haphazardly flipped under our flailing body, are undoubtedly damaged.

-We bellow, “HELP!”, then, in a flash retrieve our cell phone from our jacket pocket and call 911.
+We bellow, “HELP!”, then, call 911 on our cell phone.
 Agony ensues as we wait for medical assistance.
 Our choice to live in a quiet neighbourhood where neighbours are spread apart on acreages, and where people seek privacy, minding their own business, isn’t paying off for the moment, since it’s highly unlikely that anyone is remotely within earshot.
 Even if our closest neighbour didn’t happen to be at his winter condo in Hawaii, he might not see the injured lump laying helplessly because of the coniferous hedge surrounding the property.
 No one is coming to our aid.
 The painful wait for the ambulance is taking forever.

 Our mind churns over what might happen next.
 What if the ambulance can’t find our place?
 What if our injuries are more severe?
 What if the broken arm doesn’t mend properly?
 What if the leg is broken, or the tendons are severed?
 What if no one comes at all?